 Our promise to you

-We are fully committed to dealing with any issues relating to domestic abuse or domestic violence and we will:
+We are fully committed to dealing with any issues relating to domestic abuse or violence and will:

 What can I expect from Metropolitan?

-It is our policy to support all victims and help them resolve issues affecting their housing situation.
+We will support people experiencing domestic abuse and help them resolve issues affecting their housing situation.
 This means we will:

 - Respond within 24 hours (one working day, Monday to Friday)

 - Treat all complaints of domestic abuse and violence seriously

 - Take a victim-centred approach and give priority to our customer’s safety

 - Where possible offer customers the option to talk to someone of the same sex and/or cultural background or sexuality

 To report domestic abuse or if you have any concerns or questions, please contact us on